 Risks can go a step further with consensual relationships that can evolve into sexual harassment.
 Employers need to consider how to tackle consensual relationships rather than ignore them.
 This could include employees disclosing such a relationship, limiting such relationships, or prohibiting them altogether.

 Your company could face substantial costs as a result of sexual harassment.
-You may have a higher turnover rate and lower productivity in a toxic work culture.
+You may have a higher turnover rate and lower productivity in toxic work culture.
 Your employees may be less motivated or have their work disrupted.

 If a sexual harassment claim ends up in a lawsuit, the costs are even higher.
 Formal charges will include legal fees and a potential payout to a victim.
 Failure to have policies and follow-through leads to even greater risks for companies.